-Only Healing and Laceby have a shop or post office, some smaller villages have no pub or village hall either.
+Only Healing and Laceby have a shop or post office, some smaller villages have no pub or village hall either therefore access to services is a challenge

 11 affordable houses needed in Laceby.

 Southern villages – high levels of fuel poverty fuel poverty (old solid walled properties, no gas running to properties.)